-EPD type Cradle to gate (A1 to A3) as defined by EN 15804 and depicted in Figure 1 System boundary The system boundary with nature includes material and energy system input processing plus manufacture and transport to factory gate plus waste arising.
-Service Life The reference service life is unspecified for cradle to gate scope Comparability Construction product EPDs may not be comparable if not EN15804 compliant Stages included A1, A2, A3 as depicted and denoted by x in Figure 1 Stages excluded A4-5, B1-7, C1-1& D as depicted and denoted by MND in Figure 1 Product stages Stages are included from A1 raw material acquisition, extraction, refining and processing plus reuse of scrap or material from previous systems; electricity generated from all sources with extraction, refining & transport; plus, secondary fuel energy and recovery processes. included Also, A2 transport internal and to the factory gate as well as A3 manufacture of product packaging, inputs, ancillary material and system flows leaving at end-of-waste boundary as coproducts
+EPD type Cradle to gate (A1 to A3) System boundary The system boundary with nature includes material and energy system input processing plus manufacture and transport to factory gate plus waste arising.
+Service Life The reference service life is unspecified for cradle to gate scope Comparability Construction product EPDs may not be comparable if not EN15804 compliant Stages included A1, A2, A3 as depicted and denoted by x in Figure 1 Stages excluded A4-5, B1-7, C1-1& D as depicted and denoted by MND in Figure 1 Product stages included Stages are included from A1 raw material acquisition, extraction, refining and processing plus reuse of scrap or material from previous systems; electricity generated from all sources with extraction, refining & transport; plus, secondary fuel energy and recovery processes.
+Also, A2 transport internal and to the factory gate as well as A3 manufacture of product packaging, inputs, ancillary material and system flows leaving at end-of-waste boundary as coproducts